vinipsmaker/tufao/README.md

   * Timeout support
   * C++11

-It uses Ryan Dahl's HTTP parser to provide good performance.

 You can generate documentation from the source code using Doxygen.
 The documentation will be put on the doc folder in the html and tex formats.
 There is also experimental support for Qt compressed help files.